 |White peach/prunicola scale||Prunus, Mulberry, Ligustrum|

 |Seiridium canker and box canker||Leyland Cypress|

 |Bagworm||Leyland Cypress, Juniper|

 Did you know?
-Soft scale insects insert piercing mouthparts (called stylets) into a tree and suck large quantities of liquids which present a waste disposal dilemma.
-The pest voids the waste in the form of sticky “honeydew” which damages cells and leaf production — and can completely defoliate a tree.
+Soft scale insects insert piercing mouthparts (called stylets) into a tree and suck out large quantities of liquids, which presents a waste disposal dilemma.
+The pest voids the waste in the form of sticky honeydew, which damages cells and leaf production — and can completely defoliate a tree.

 While we have a lot of information on this page, we also keep our readers abreast of plant health care issues through our regularly updated blog.
 Feel free to search the blog at any time, but below is a quick reference of blog topics on tree diseases and pests for you.